~ an essay on the anime film Perfect Blue (1997). Perfect Blue – or – We Made A Wretched World Where Beautiful Women Want To Kill Us.

 Mima has no real friends.
-Mima has no boyfriend and no prospects, presumably because her managers actively disallow such a thing in order to preserve her image of innocence… She is alone in all of her decisions, though she is not empowered to be making many of them anyway.
-She lacks confidence in herself overall, mostly because she has never had the time to develop it.
+Mima has no boyfriend and no prospects, presumably because her managers actively disallow such a thing in order to preserve her image of innocence… Mima is alone.
+Alone in all of her life decisions, though she is not empowered to be making many of them anyway, she lacks discernment in what the right decision may be.
+Mima lacks confidence in herself overall, mostly because she has never had the time to develop it.
 She has an idea of what she wants, but seems equally concerned with what she thinks she should want.
-Thusly, she is easily manipulated by her environment.
+Thus, she is easily manipulated by her environment.
 This appears to be all by design, par for the industry and its ‘assets.’

 Mima’s agent, Tadokoro, provides a foil to her manager Rumi, who does seem to care about her subjective experience.
 He is more ready to exploit Mima as an object, more aware of the changing conditions of the marketplace concerning young female idols versus actresses, and carries a sense of where the most return of money and renown will be.
 Rumi, who doesn’t really listen to Mima’s thoughts or opinions, and who we come to understand relates to Mima in utterly unhealthy ways, still cares about her in a more motherly fashion.
 Truly, Rumi is the only person Mima can rely upon in a pinch … (hence, why Mima’s life becomes so utterly fucked up…)

-One begins to see that this place of infinite pressure is no place for a person to stay sane within.
+One begins to see that this space of infinite pressure is no place for a person to stay sane within.

 And of course, none of this need be felt consciously, or be intellectually understood, by the subject of its effects.
-The work upon Mima is done unconsciously, over time by actions unto them by their managers, directors, and fans — their controllers — and inactions unto themselves concerning their true hopes and dreams.
-The exploitation builds and builds, steadily fraying inhibitions, shaping repressions and feeding dormant rages, leading toward some kind of snap.
+The work upon Mima is done unconsciously, over time by actions unto her by their managers, directors, and fans — her controllers — and inactions unto herself concerning her true hopes and dreams.
+The exploitation builds and builds, steadily fraying inhibitions, shaping repressions and feeding dormant rages, all leading toward some kind of snap.

 Tadokoro: [reviewing the script for Mima’s next episode] Mima’s character, Yoko Takakura, completely changes personalities when she’s raped by the customers at a local strip show.